SaiVishal1105/ODD2023-WT-Ex-03-Timetable/README.md

 NAME: SAI VISHAL D
 REG.NO: 212223230180

-## AIM
+## AIM:
 To Write a html webpage page to display your timetable.

-## ALGORITHM
+## ALGORITHM:
 ### STEP 1
-create a simple table using table tag
+Create a simple table using table tag
 ### STEP 2
-Add header row using th tag
+Add header row using th tag.
 ### STEP 3
-Add your timetable
+Add your timetable.
 ### STEP 4
-Execute the program
+Execute the program.

-## PROGRAM
+## PROGRAM:
 ```
 <!DOCTYPE html>
 <html>